base-org/web/apps/base-docs/tutorials/docs/2_coinbase-smart-wallet.md

 - Connect users to your onchain app using the Coinbase Smart Wallet
 - Integrate the Smart Wallet with wagmi
 - Provide an easy path for your users to buy crypto and put it in their wallet
-- Compare and contract the Smart Wallet with other forms of account abstraction
+- Compare and contrast the Smart Wallet with other forms of account abstraction
 - Take advantage of the [Base Gasless Campaign] to onboard your first users with free gas

 ---